ChrissQAng/ChrissQAng/README.md

 Hello to everyone,
-My name is chriss.
-I worked my whole life in the movies.
-Since conditions there got more bad more bad, I made up my my to start a new career in IT.
+My name is chriss and I worked my whole life in the movies.
+Since conditions there got more bad more bad,
+I made up my mind to start a new career in IT.
 Thanks for your visit.

 <!---